JacobXYXshadow/twitch-IRC/README.md

 About twitch-IRC
 ===

-This project's codebase is from https://github.com/aidanrt/twitch-plays The project has been heavily modified, though the config.py and irc.py files are untouched and work as they do in the original project.
+This project's inspirational codebase can be found at https://github.com/aidanrt/twitch-plays The project has been heavily modified, though the config.py and irc.py files are untouched and work as they do in the original project.

 This project's functionality includes: